VynexMC/Teams/README.md

-Based off the original plugin created by me, this is a revised version for 1.19 that features new teams, less bug fixes, etc.
+Based off the original plugin created by me, this is a revised version for 1.19 that features new teams, less bugs, etc.

 Made in collaboration with SavageAvocado.